roniepaolo/spotify-charts-analysis/README.md

 ## Usage

 Just explore the notebook in order to do the analysis yourself.
-We deploy a dash dashboard in an EC2 with docker-compose.
+We deployed a dash dashboard in an EC2 with docker-compose.

 ## Contributing
 * Ronie Arauco